synarete/voluta/doc/man/voluta.1.rst

 DESCRIPTION
 ===========

-**voluta** is an encrypted file-system in user-space, encapsulated within a regular file.
+**voluta** is a user-space file-system that allows you to easily archive and restore a point-in-time snapshot to/from the cloud.

 The layout of the underlying volume is arranged as packed archive, which may be easily converted to objects representation.